All Episodes

 Well, Walmart doesn't have union employees, slave labor.

-Yet the same people who are advocating for slave labor are the ones that won't do anything about illegal aliens coming into working for slave lymph.
+Yet the same people who are advocating for slave labor are the ones that won't do anything about illegal aliens coming in and working for slave labor.

-But you got to put Walmart out of business.
+But you've got to put Walmart out of business.

-Walmart is doing more for your average Democrat in this country living on a fixed income than anything Dick Durbin's ever done for them.
+Walmart is doing more for your average Democrat in this country, living on a fixed income than anything Dick Durbin's ever done for him.

 And yet they target Walmart.